 Five objections — and why they fail

-True — if you take Shopify.
+True — if you go with Shopify.
 Shopyai inherits your Insta brand colors, your logo, your visual language.
-Customers often do not notice the switch — they only notice that buying now works.
+Customers often don't notice the switch — they only notice that buying now works.

 That is the status quo.
 Today they do not click either — they DM, you lose 12/month.
 A bio link with preview image and "Shop" button measurably converts better than "DM for price".